revelaction/ical-git/README.md

 ## systemd Service File

-For detailed instructions on setting up and managing the systemd service file, please refer to the [systemd.md](systemd.md) file.
+For instructions on setting up and managing the systemd service file, see the [systemd.md](systemd.md) file.

 ## Configuration file